Debonair (airline): History

+Debonair also maintained a codeshare agreement with AB Airlines, which resulted in the lease of a Boeing 737-300 from January 1999 remaining in service until Debonair's operations ended.

 On 1 October 1999 the airline's shares were suspended, and the following day the operations of Debonair were grounded following a court ruling to appoint Deloitte as administrators.
 At the time of closure, the airline had just embarked on a new national advertising campaign, which was pulled from the media at the last minute.
 However, some advertising made it onto London Underground trains.
 Following the closure of Debonair, founder Mancassola was critical of British Airways subsidiary Go as a cause for the airlines demise.

 Fleet

-At the time of closure, the Debonair fleet consisted of the following aircraft:
+At the time of closure, the fleet consisted of the following aircraft: